-The program writes some general comment information to the top of the file about where it found the data in the database.
-This includes the database table as well as the lid and shef code it was stored under.
+The program writes some general comment information about where it found the data in the database at the top of the file.
+This includes the database table, as well as the lid and SHEF code it was stored under.
 The body of the file contains four values per line.

 If the data stored in the database is not continuous (there are no rows stored for some dates), the program will put missing values into the datacard output for these time periods.
-Also, the program will make sure the data written to the datacard starts on the first of the month.
-If the first available data is before the 15th then missing values will be written to fill in the first part of the month, but if the first data is after the 15th then the datacard output will not start until the next month.
+Also, the program will make sure the data written to the file starts on the first of the month.
+If the first available data is before the 15th, missing values will be written to fill in the first part of the month.
+If the first available data is after the 15th, the datacard output will not start until the next month.